kyma-project/kyma/components/function-controller/design/extend_function_spec_proposal.md

 ### Option 3

-This option expose runtime pod configuration over build pod because runtime pod is final result, the build is transient phase.
+This option exposes runtime pod configuration over the build Pod because the runtime Pod is the final result, and the build is a transient phase.
 Additionaly:
 - It allows to use full k8s volume api the similar way to k8s pods.